-We are working with Buckley Yacht Designs and CML at Marchwood on the new boat and our aim is to have it on the water during June 2021.
-This is an optimistic target but we’re nothing if not optimistic!
+We worked with Buckley Yacht Designs and CML at Marchwood on the new boat and it was designed, built and delivered during 2021.
+It was an optimistic target but we’re nothing if not optimistic!

 A big chunk of the funding came from the people who use QE2 Activity Centre day services and their families and friends.
 They took part in a sponsored walk from QE2 to Timbuktu – unfortunately we couldn’t actually go to Timbuktu because of Covid restrictions, but between us we walked 5,000 kilometres, the distance from the River Hamble Country Park to Mali.
 Well done to everyone who took part – and everyone who sponsored them.
 Honourable mention to Zoe and her family, but thanks to everyone.

 Over the last two years four people who were very important to the establishment and development of the Centre passed away and we have received donations and bequests in memory of those people.
 These donations have helped us to reach our target so I, personally, want to thank the families of those concerned for allowing the funds to be put towards our new boat.

 First of all, Godfrey Olson, OBE, who was Mayor of Eastleigh in 1976 and initiated the process which resulted in the QE2 Activity Centre.
 As Mayor he invited local people to propose how Eastleigh should commemorate the Queen’s Silver Jubilee in 1977.
 The suggestion of an activity centre for people with disabilities was put forward, accepted and Godfrey Olson, as Chairman of the Appeal Committee and then Chair of the Centre’s Management Committee steered the direction the Centre took for the next three decades.